Interstate 10 in California: Santa Monica Freeway

-The freeway is 14 lanes wide (two local and five express lanes in each direction) from the Harbor Freeway (I-110) interchange to the Arlington Avenue off-ramp.
+The freeway is 14 lanes wide (two local and five express lanes in each direction) from the Harbor Freeway (I-110) interchange to the Arlington Avenue offramp.
 Most of these lanes are full at peak travel times (even on Saturdays).
 The remainder of the freeway varies between eight and 10 lanes in width.
 The whole freeway opened in 1965 with four to six lanes, with a formal dedication held in 1966.

-While the construction of the Century Freeway several miles to the south reduced traffic congestion to a considerable amount by creating an alternate route from downtown to the Los Angeles International Airport, the Santa Monica Freeway is still one of the busiest freeways in the world.
-All three freeway-to-freeway interchanges along its length are notorious for their congestion, and are routinely ranked among the top 10 most congested spots in the United States.
+While the construction of the Century Freeway several miles to the south reduced traffic congestion to a considerable amount by creating an alternate route from downtown to Los Angeles International Airport, the Santa Monica Freeway is still one of the busiest freeways in the world.
+All three freeway-to-freeway interchanges along its length are notorious for their congestion and are routinely ranked among the top 10 most congested spots in the US.

 Due to the high traffic volume, car accidents are so common that Caltrans has constructed special accident investigation sites separated from the freeway by fences.
 These enable the California Highway Patrol to quickly clear accidents from the through traffic lanes, and the fences reduce congestion by preventing rubbernecking (in which vehicles slow down so their occupants can watch the accident investigation).

-The Santa Monica Freeway is considered the border between West Los Angeles and South Los Angeles.
-Part of the freeway also skims the Byzantine-Latino Quarter, which is home to many immigrants affiliated with the Eastern Orthodox Church.
+The Santa Monica Freeway is considered the border between Downtown and South Los Angeles.
+Part of the freeway also skims the Byzantine-Latino Quarter.

 San Bernardino Freeway

-I-10 heads east from the Downtown Los Angeles Eastside Los Angeles region to I-710 in Monterey Park.
-It then continues Alhambra, Rosemead, San Gabriel, El Monte, and Baldwin Park before intersecting with I-605.
-It then travels through West Covina and Covina before heading up Kellogg Hill into San Dimas, where I-10 intersects with SR 57 (formerly part of I-210) and SR 71 at the Kellogg Interchange.
+I-10 heads east from the East Los Angeles Interchange to I-710 in Monterey Park.
+It then continues through the San Gabriel Valley suburbs of Alhambra, Rosemead, San Gabriel, El Monte, and Baldwin Park before intersecting with I-605.
+It then travels through West Covina, briefly enters Covina, and then travels up the Kellogg Hill into San Dimas, where I-10 intersects with SR 57 (formerly part of I-210) and SR 71 at the Kellogg Interchange.
 I-10 then heads east through Pomona and Claremont, leaving Los Angeles County to enter San Bernardino County.

 In San Bernardino County, I-10 travels through Montclair, Upland, and Ontario, providing access to Ontario International Airport.
 I-10 then has a four-level interchange with I-15 before traveling through Fontana, Rialto, and Colton.
 I-10 then intersects with I-215, where the San Bernardino Freeway ends, before briefly entering San Bernardino city proper and traveling through Loma Linda and Redlands.
 In Redlands, I-10 intersects with the SR 210 freeway (future I-210) and with SR 38 before entering Yucaipa and eventually Riverside County.

+In 2019, SBCTA planned to add two more interchanges in Fontana at Beech and Alder Avenues to reduce congestion at the Sierra and Cherry avenue exits.